Skip to main content

 • character development

-Character development in the game has received mixed reviews, with some praising the art style and character design as interesting, while others criticize it for lacking depth and originality, particularly in comparison to the Persona series.
-Overall, the writing and character development are seen as weak points, detracting from the overall experience.
+Character development in the game has received mixed reviews; while some praise the art style and interesting character designs, others criticize it for lacking depth and originality, particularly in comparison to the Persona series.
+Overall, the writing and character development are seen as weak points.

 • “Great art style and character design.”